 St. Joe claims the fallout from the spill has resulted in lost business at its resorts.
 The company has suffered a huge decrease in its stock price -- which fell by 40 percent shortly after the explosion -- and a $1 billion drop in market capitalization.

-real estate developer, based in Watersound, Fla., is not the only one suing Halliburton; other Gulf Coast residents and businesses have filed lawsuits against the company.
+See photos of millions of home listings in your area or search for rentals The real estate developer, based in Watersound, Fla., is not the only one suing Halliburton; other Gulf Coast residents and businesses have filed lawsuits against the company.
 And many have targeted other players in the disaster, including BP PLC and Transocean Ltd.

 However, St. Joe is one of the first publicly traded companies seeking compensation by claiming damages due to a loss of investor equity.